Process Safety Management GRI 403-2 (2018), 403-4 (2018), 403-7 (2018)

 Process Safety Projects GRI 403-2 (2018), 403-4 (2018)

-in order to ensure the company’s production processes are safe and comply with the laws and internationally-recognized standards.
+To ensure the company’s production processes are safe and comply with the laws and internationally-recognized standards.

 Process Safety Event Tier 1 (Case)